-The matching process shall be based on bits 26 - 85 of the 406 MHz Beacon Message with no bits defaulted.
-No other processing shall be based on any portion of the 406 MHz Beacon Message.
-Distribute based on Doppler Location only.
+- The matching process shall be based on bits 26 - 85 of the 406 MHz Beacon Message with no bits defaulted.
+In case of successful match with a previous alert having a valid 406 MHz Beacon Message, distribute using the valid 406 MHz Beacon Message.
+Otherwise distribute based on Doppler Location only and not on any portion of the 406 MHz Beacon Message.